-This event brings together accomplished alums in the fields of Art Museum, Architecture, Studio Art, Art History, Creative Writing, Dance, Music, Film, Media, and Theatre to talk to you about their success in crafting a meaningful and fulfilling career in the arts.
+This event brings together accomplished alums in the fields of Art Museum, Architecture, Studio Art, Art History, Creative Writing, Dance, Film, Media, Theater, and Music to talk to you about their success in crafting a meaningful and fulfilling career in the arts.

 Film Media Theater: Adrienne Picciotto '16, Producer & Editor,